bu-vip/ActiLocate/usb_serial/README.md

 `cd /path/to/repo/usb_serial`

-to begin a connection to the usb devices, run the real_serial script for your appropriate system.
+to begin a connection to the usb devices, run the run_all script

-`./read_serial_<system>.sh`
+`sudo ./run_all.sh`

-turn on switch, run for some amount of time
+turn on msp432

-wait for the usb devices to finish reading with an output that says "cycle complete" for all usb devices

-turn off switch, then kill the read_serial.sh script (Ctrl-C)

-run parser and generate output

-`python parser.py`
+wait until you've captured all the cycles you want to.

+press "q" where the run_all.sh  script was run, and wait a bit

+access output files in the output directory.
+Each file corresponds to one cycle, with the exception of the first file.